ITSYOURBOIFOI/WD-Seatwork-1/readme.md

 - ✅ Buttons added to some headers, placed in different positions
 - ✅ No external CSS or JS used – fully HTML-based
 - ✅ Clean layout using simple inline styling and spacing
-- ✅ Some headers centered to vary positioning
 - ✅ Fun non-functional buttons like “More”, “Rate”, “Buy me a coffee”

 ## 📁 Project Files

-- `seatwork.html` – The main webpage with stacked headers and footers
+- `index.html` – The main webpage with stacked headers and footers
-- `images` – Folder for the logo image used in this README

 ## 💡 Key Features

 - HTML5 semantic tags: `<header>`, `<footer>`, `<button>`
-- Inline styling for layout and spacing
 - No dependencies or external libraries
 - Simple, readable, and functional structure

 ---

 Thanks for viewing **Foi Web Seatwork**! 🧠
-Practice makes progress.